 - Maintain a healthy digestive system and reduce inflammation (associated with ITP) by eating a whole foods diet and chewing your food well.
 See Eating for Health.

 - Maintain adequate levels of both folic acid and vitamin D. See Living with ITP: Answers to Common Questions.
-(Be sure to work consult your doctor before taking any supplements)
+(Be sure to consult your doctor before taking any supplements)

 - Make an effort to reduce your stress level.
 Find information about the methods and benefits of reducing stress on the Mind Body Medicine page.